 Store breakable items such as bottled foods, glass, and china in low, closed cabinets with latches.

 Hang heavy items such as pictures and mirrors away from beds, couches, and anywhere people sit.

 Repair defective wiring and leaky gas connections which are potential fire risks.

 Repair any deep cracks in ceilings or foundations.
 Get expert advice if there are signs of structural defects.

 Install an Automatic Gas Shut Off

 Earthquake Risk Reduction at WorkYour workplace has the legal obligation to ensure that the work environment is free of hazards to employees.
 This includes items that may become dangerous during the seismic activities of earthquakes.
-Office buildings are known to shake and shift drastically during an earthquake causing everyday work equipment into deadly hazards.
-Please follow our earthquake risk reduction guide for your office which contains helpful tips on ways to secure your office for an earthquake.
+Office buildings are known to shake and shift drastically during an earthquake turning everyday work equipment into deadly hazards.
+Please follow the below earthquake risk reduction list to identify and mitigate potential hazards in your workplace.

 EQUIPMENT AND FURNISHINGS: Strap rows of multiple file cabinets, mainframes, bookcases, etc., together.
 High racks should be secured together on top and to the floor on the bottom.
 Secure desktop computers, typewriters.
 Keep computer CPUs on the floor next to their workstations.
 Secure cabinet doors with positive latches.

 Store hazardous materials correctly and educate all your employees about them.
 Secure freestanding, moveable partitions.
 A good rule of thumb is to secure anything above desktop level.